Knox County Hospital DBA Samaritan Center

 Knox County Hospital DBA Samaritan Center - Loogootee, IN

-Knox County Hospital Dba Samaritan Center is a mental health and substance abuse rehab center located at 200 John F Kennedy Avenue in the 47553 zip code in Loogootee, IN.
+Knox County Hospital Dba Samaritan Center is a mental health and substance abuse treatment facility located at 200 John F Kennedy Avenue in the 47553 zip code in Loogootee, IN.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include substance use counseling approach, motivational interviewing and relapse prevention treatment.
-Knox County Hospital Dba Samaritan Center provides regular outpatient treatment and outpatient rehabilitation.
-It also provides residential substance use treatment and inpatient treatment for dual diagnosis.
-Other addiction treatment offered includes general addiction disorder treatment and gambling disorder treatment.
+Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include matrix model, brief intervention and relapse prevention treatment.
+Knox County Hospital Dba Samaritan Center provides regular outpatient treatment and outpatient treatment.
+It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential treatment for substance use.
+Other addiction treatment offered includes treatment for gambling disorder and general addiction disorder treatment.

 Address: 200 John F Kennedy Avenue, Loogootee, IN 47553